COVID-19 Update: March 2021

-The ICC have updated their Covid-19 guidance for people with FOP after a meeting of the members in early December.
+The ICC have updated their Covid-19 guidance for people with FOP after a meeting of the members.

 These guidelines are written with an international viewpoint.
 It is advised that the current NHS guidance for the UK is also taken into consideration, especially in light of the new strain of Covid-19 which is believed to spread more quickly.

-For patients, families and carers, please find below the Covid guidelines from the International Clinical Council for FOP, updated 22nd July 2020
+For patients, families and carers, please find below the COVID GUIDELINES from the International Clinical Council for FOP, updated 18th March 2021.

 Read the updated ICC Guidelines here.